 Table of Contents

-The average cost of a Nyala is $2000.
+The average price of a Nyala is $2000.
 African hunting safari packages often include a Nyala Trophy.

 - Nyala